We are a lead local flood authority and coastal protection authority.

 If your property backs onto the coastline and you wish to modify, upgrade or renew the existing coastal defence, you may need planning permission, and you might also need to get permission from the Environment Agency before the works can go ahead.

-We are involved with the South East Coastal Group who bring together local authorities, the Environment Agency and other maritime operating organisations to achieve co-ordinated strategic management of the shoreline.
+We are involved with the South East Coastal Group.
+The group brings together local authorities, the Environment Agency and other maritime operating organisations to achieve co-ordinated strategic management of the shoreline.
 The group supports the delivery of plans, studies and schemes by providing co-ordination, facilitating communication and offering advice and guidance.